Arrangement and Description: Special Formats¶

 Example 4:

-In a discrete digital oral history project, transcripts and audio files are uploaded to the server and backed up on the external drives.
+In a discrete digital oral history project, transcripts and audio files are uploaded to the server.

 Access